Verse of the Week Printable for Teaching Kids Scripture

 There are so many things you can do to disciple your kids and train them up in the way they should go.
 We hope these resources, including the Verse of the Week Printable, are not just helpful, but life-changing!
 But then again, a closer relationship with Jesus always is!

-And these apps will be helpful, too!
+These apps will be helpful, too!

 Download these for Apple: